feram18/led-stock-ticker/README.md

 **Installation**

 First, clone this repository.
 Using the `--recursive` flag will install the rgbmatrix binaries, which come from hzeller's [rpi-rgb-led-matrix] library.
-This library is being used to render the data onto the LED matrix.
+This library is used to render the data onto the LED matrix.

 ```sh
 git clone --recursive https://github.com/feram18/led-stock-ticker.git